uxlfoundation/oneAPI-spec/source/elements/oneCCL/source/spec/collective_operations.rst

 ReduceScatter
 **************

 Reduce-scatter is a collective communication operation that performs the global reduction operation on values from all ranks of the communicator and scatters the result in blocks back to all ranks.

+ReduceScatter is in-place when ``recv_buf == send_buf + rank * recv_count``

 .. code:: cpp